-It is also possible to overlap different targeting methods to reach the most relevant audience.
+It’s also possible to overlap different targeting methods to reach the most relevant audience.

-Topic targeting allows you to display adverts on websites that Google has already grouped into relevant buckets.
+Topic Targeting allows you to display adverts on websites that Google has already grouped into relevant buckets.

-If you want to save time searching through them you can find a list of topic codes here.
+If you want to save time searching through them, you can find a list of topic codes here.

-You have too different targeting options:
+You have two different targeting options:

 - Target and Bid.
-This allows you to show your ads on this placement irrespective of your other target methods
+This allows you to show your ads on this placement irrespective of your other target methods.

 Demographic targeting allows you to target people based on: